alicek106/aws-terraform-kubernetes/README.md

 - It assumes that **master** acts as an **etcd** node.
 It should be modified to separate **etcd** and **master** role.(solved)
 - Health check of master node is impossible using https:6443 in ELB.
 - Node IP range is limited beacuse node IP is allocated between VPC CIDR + 10, 20, 30... etc.  It should be changed if you want to use in production environment.
-- Punctuation (.) is compatible with DNS 1123 rule, but it seems it cannot be used in hostname (ignored..)